-Company financial statements 2023 Company financial statements 2022 Materiality £2.34 million £2.52 million Basis for determining materiality 1% of total Assets Rationale for the benchmark applied We determined that total assets would be the most appropriate basis for determining overall materiality as we consider it to be one of the principal considerations for users of the financial statements in assessing the financial performance of the Company.
-Performance materiality £1.64 million £1.64 million Basis for determining performance materiality Overall performance materiality for the Company has been set at 70% (2022: 65%) of materiality.
-This was on the basis of our risk assessment, together with our assessment of the Company's overall control environment.
-The percentage used has been gradually increased after the first-year's audit based on our understanding of the Company obtained during the previous audit.
+Company financial statements 2024 Company financial statements 2023 Materiality £2.32 million £2.34 million Basis for determining materiality 1% of Total Assets Rationale for the benchmark applied We determined that total assets would be the most appropriate basis for determining overall materiality as we consider it to be one of the principal considerations for users of the financial statements in assessing the financial performance of the Company.
+Performance materiality £1.74 million £1.64 million 75% of Materiality Basis for determining performance materiality Overall performance materiality for the Company has been set at 75% (2023: 70%) of materiality.
+This was on the basis of our risk assessment, together with our assessment of the Company's overall control environment and the expected total value of known and likely misstatements and the level of transactions in the year.